 - 2 spicy Italian sausage links, casings removed, cut into bite-sized chunks

-- ¼ cup dry white wine (I used vermouth)
+- ¼ cup dry white wine (I used a dry vermouth)

 - 2 large eggs